-The Trust for Governors Island has completed construction on the first 30 acres of new park and public spaces and they are now open to the public for the first time in 2014.
+: The Trust for Governors Island has completed construction on the first 30 acres of new park and public spaces and they opened to the public for the first time in 2014.

 The new 30 acres of park include Liggett Terrace, a sunny, six-acre plaza with seasonal plantings, seating, water features and public art; Hammock Grove, a sunny ten-acre space that is home to 1,500 new trees, play areas and 50 hammocks; and the Play Lawn, 14 acres for play and relaxation that includes two natural turf ball fields sized for adult softball and Little League baseball.
 In addition, new welcome areas have been added at the Island’s ferry landings, as have key visitor amenities, including lighting, seating and signage throughout the Historic District.